 - ‘The two most important educational relationships any child will ever have are those with their parents and family, and those with their teachers.’

 - ‘Brilliant, challenging and forward-looking teachers are the greatest asset any government can have in promoting educational reform and improvement in their country.’

-In the latter Clarke is almost channelling Freire again, placing politics alongside teaching and giving it leverage from a governmental level.
+In the latter Clarke is almost channeling Freire again, placing politics alongside teaching and giving it leverage from a governmental level.

-Clarke goes on to emphasise the importance of quality teachers:
+Clarke goes on to emphasize the importance of quality teachers:

 Notice how, always, the focus is on the outcomes for children/students/pupils, whatever we call them; the next generation.

 ‘the past is a foreign country; they do things differently there’.